dynobase-icon

 18. Use On-Demand to identify traffic patterns

 If unsure of your traffic patterns, use On-Demand capacity mode to scale your DynamoDB table ideally with the amount of read and write requests.
+This mode automatically adjusts capacity based on your application's needs.

 19. For Billing, start with On-Demand, then switch to Provisioned

 Use On-Demand capacity mode to identify your traffic patterns.
 Once discovered, switch to provisioned mode with autoscaling enabled to save money.
+This approach allows you to optimize costs while ensuring performance.

 20. Use 'DynamoDB Global Tables' for latency crucial applications